 Legislation Prompted by Deadly Outbreak at Wanaque Facility

 “There are parents, grandparents, siblings, other family members and friends who are still dealing with the loss, emptiness and sadness of their loved one dying or becoming severely sickened as a result of this outbreak.
-While everyone mourns differently, they will most likely be dealing with this pain for the rest of their lives.

 “These steps are crucially important to protecting the health and well-being of the current residents at these facilities.
 They are also just as important to the families whose loved ones perished or were sickened, because it lets them know that their loss and suffering are not in vain.

-“While outbreaks such as the one at the Wanaque facility are largely preventable through hand washing and other infection control practices, there is still a risk that outbreaks can occur--particularly at long-term care facilities.
+“While outbreaks such as the one at the Wanaque facility are largely preventable through hand-washing and other infection control practices, there is still a risk that outbreaks can occur--particularly at long-term care facilities.